Australian voters directly shape federal election debate.

-The Citizens' Agenda project (see Factsheet 210kb pdf) enabled voters to post questions on the OurSay website, and vote for the questions others contributed.
-The questions that attract the most support were put to the candidates at a series of public meetings in August and September.
-University of Melbourne researchers are using the project to test whether the use of social media to detect a 'Citizens' Agenda' can be used to improve civic engagement, and alter how journalists report politics.
+The Citizens' Agenda project enabled voters to post questions on the OurSay website, and vote for the questions others contributed.
+The questions that attracted the most support were then put to the candidates at a series of public meetings in August and September 2013.
+University of Melbourne researchers used the project to test whether the use of social media to detect a 'Citizens' Agenda' can improve civic engagement, and alter how journalists report politics.

-At the time of writing, the research team is analysing the data from this exercise, including numerous interviews with political candidates, journalists and citizens.
-Preliminary conclusions include:
+The research team analysed the data from this exercise, including the numerous interviews with political candidates, journalists and citizens.
+Preliminary conclusions included that:

 - The OurSay intervention engaged mainly those citizens already engaged in political activity, both online and offline.
-There was some evidence of its drawing in citizens for the first time, and of some cross-over between online and offline interactions (web based voting and town hall meetings), but the cross-over was limited.
-Examining why this might be so will be an important element of the next stage of the project
+There was some evidence of its drawing in citizens for the first time, and of some cross-over between online and offline interactions (web based voting and town hall meetings), but the cross-over was limited

 - Younger people were more likely to participate in the online activity than to attend the town hall meetings, though this did happen in some instances, for example, in the context of support for specific political parties (Greens and Sex Party)

 - Conversely, older people were less likely to propose or vote for questions or otherwise participate in the online processes, but were more likely than younger people to turn up to the town hall meetings, having heard about them through other than online sources